 Echo Client-Server in C

-The goal of this exercise is to gain a thorough understanding of the Robust I/O Interface implemented in csapp.c.
+The goal of these exercises is to gain a thorough understanding of client and server communication over sockets, and refresh your programming skills in C.

 2. Extract the files from your local echolab.tar: